Projects

 Convergence of adaptive sparse grid-finite elements for affine diffusion Poisson.

-Research paper written at TU Wien, published on CAMWA in 2021, with Prof. M. Feischl.
+Research paper written at TU Wien, published on CAMWA in 2021, with M. Feischl.
 Read the ArXiv Preprint or the CAMWA final Publication.

 We consider a Poisson partial differential equation with random diffusion coefficient.
 This model has applications e.g. in groundwater flow modelling (the composition of the soil may not precisely be known) or solid/fluid mechanics (the material’s properties may be affected by measurement uncertainties).